 We used several types of methods.
 For type A, sentence boundary and shot boundary are selected as candidate boundaries for text segment algorithm mentioned in section 3.2.
-After experiments, we figure it out that text segmentation at shot boundary perform better than at sentence boundary.
+After experiments, we figure it out that text segmentation at shot boundary performs better than at sentence boundary.
 This is because sentence boundary detection in ASR is based on silence detection, which is not so reliable.
 It will merge several sentences into one and result in much lower recall for our story boundary detection system.
 The final evaluation of our text segmentation system shows that its performance is much poorer than the methods that have been reported so far.
 We believe it is to some degree due to the complex structure of news text: some long stories are made up of tens of sentences while some short one consists of only one sentence.

-For type B and type C, we fuse above features, and use rules and maximum entropy model respectively as classifiers to decide whether a shot boundary is a news story boundary or not (we do not consider sub-shot because about 92% of all the story boundaries occurs at shot boundary according to our investigation on TRECVID Development data).
+For type B and type C, we use both audio (i.e. text) and visual features described above.
+Rules and maximum entropy model are selected as classifiers to decide whether a shot boundary is a news story boundary.
+We do not consider sub-shot because about 92% of all the story boundaries occurs at shot boundary according to our investigation on TRECVID Development data.